Ketnar Bil massacre: Killings

 On 14 May, locals under the leadership of one Chitta Ballabh, attacked an army patrol from the front with spears and shields killing four soldiers in Donarkandi.
 Enraged by this attack, the next day at around 10 am, a contingent of around 100 Pakistani soldiers, proceeded towards the west past Kasba and Chandshi.
 They fired indiscriminately at everyone they met.
 As the news of army arrival spread, thousands of villagers from nearby seven to eight villages began to run towards the Ketnar Bil to take shelter behind the paddy and jute fields.
 When the army contingent arrived at Rangta, they found the villagers running towards the wasteland.
-The Pakistani army open machine gun fire at the running crowd.
+The Pakistani Army open machine gun fire at the running crowd.
 More than five hundred people were killed in the incident.
-The Pakistani army then set hundreds of deserted houses on fire, killing cattle and other livestock.
+The army then set hundreds of deserted houses on fire, killing cattle and other livestock.
 A twelve-day-old infant was stamped to death.
 Another child was bayoneted to death.
 The local collaborators and Peace Committee member acted at accomplice to the acts of killing.

 19 persons of the local Patra family were killed in the massacre.
 The survivors of the Patra family buried around 150 dead bodies including those of their family members in five or six mass graves within the Patra residence.
-The rest of the dead bodies decomposed in the Ketnar Bil and were fed upon by jackals and dogs.
+The rest of the dead bodies decomposed in the Ketnar Bil and were eaten by animals.

 Memorial

 No memorial has been built in the area in the memory of the victims.
-The victims haven't been recognized as martyrs by the Bangladesh government.
 In 2011, Deputy Command A. R. Sarniabat of Muktijoddha Sangsad visited Ketnar Bil and designated it as the largest mass killing site in southern Bangladesh.